Gregory (The Walking Dead): Season 6

-In the episode "Knots Untie", Rick's group are introduced to Gregory, the leader of the Hilltop Colony and former businessman on the Chamber of Commerce.
+In the episode "Knots Untie", Rick's group are introduced to Gregory, who leads the Hilltop Colony and is a former businessman on the Chamber of Commerce.
 Rick ominously says he should not be the one to talk to Gregory and tells Maggie to conduct trade talks.
 Gregory immediately belittles Maggie and asserts that the Alexandrians are in great need and attempts to use their food shortage as leverage.
-Later, Rick says that they came all this way for food and they're going to get it, but Jesus calls for patience as he works to convince Gregory that it would be better to show some goodwill to Alexandria and build a relationship that could pay back in the future.
+Later, Rick says that they came all this way for food and they're going to get it, but Jesus calls for patience as he works to convince Gregory to instead show some goodwill to Alexandria and build a relationship that could pay back in the future.
 Three Hilltop residents, Ethan, Andy and Crystal, return and angrily confront Gregory.
 They had been sent to deliver tribute to Negan, who said that it was "light" and killed Tim and Marsha while keeping Ethan's brother Craig hostage.
 For Craig's release, Ethan delivers a message from Negan by stabbing Gregory in the gut.
 After Gregory is stabilized, Jesus explains that Negan is the head of a group called the Saviors.
 The Saviors came to the Hilltop, issuing a lot of demands and even more threats, resulting in a deal: half of the Hilltop's supplies, crops and livestock goes to the Saviors in exchange for peace.
-Daryl offers to kill Negan, take out his boys and rescue Craig in exchange for food, medicine and "one of them cows."
-Maggie closes the deal with Gregory, demanding half of everything from the Hilltop in advance.
+Daryl offers to kill Negan, take out his boys and rescue Craig if the Hilltop provides food and medicine along with "one of them cows."
+Maggie closes the deal with Gregory, demanding Hilltop provide half of everything in advance.